SamuelGoeren/SMG-Combined-Leaderboards/README.md

 ## Setup

 You don't have to know anything about git.
-Literally get the download for the executable [here](https://drive.google.com/file/d/1dgUnkdk3oaWY60WOtf2eX6ynry9hMvRV/view?usp=sharing).
+Literally get the download for the executable <a href="https://drive.google.com/file/d/1dgUnkdk3oaWY60WOtf2eX6ynry9hMvRV/view?usp=sharing" target="_blank">here</a>

 ## How To Use